LucasReinaldo/mobile-gobarber/README.md

 ## 🚀 Technologies

-The project was developed during the RocketSeat GoStack Bootcamp, mainly with the following technologies:
+The project was developed during the GoStack Bootcamp by RocketSeat, developed mainly with the following technologies:

 ```
 dependencies: